cilium/cilium/Documentation/concepts.rst

   cluster will automatically be incorporated into the mesh.

-- **Identity transfer:** Encapsulation protocols allow for the carrying of arbitrary metadata along of with the network packet.
+- **Identity transfer:** Encapsulation protocols allow for the carrying of arbitrary metadata along with the network packet.
 Cilium makes use of this ability to transfer metadata such as the source security identity and load balancing state to perform direct-server-return.